uwu/shelter/packages/shelter-docs/docs/guides/lune-ssg.md

  - `main_index`: The main content for the index page.
 Override this instead of `main`.
  - `main_plugin`: The main content for plugin pages.
 Override this instead of `main`.
  - `footer`: Website footer - "Built with Lune at [date] on commit [hash]"
+ - `description` The main description content of the plugin page.
+By default, just the manifest `description` key.
  - `pre_index`: Content injected before the plugin list in the default `main_index`.
  - `post_index`: Content injected after the plugin list but before the footer in the default `main_index`.
  - `pre_plugin`: Content injected before the plugin description in the default `main_plugin`.